Wrist and hand

 anatomy

 There are two bones in the forearm, the radius and the ulna.
-These forearm bones meet with the proximal carpal bones to form the wrist.
+Formation of the wrist joint involves the articulation between the radius and ulna, forming the distal radio-ulnar joint, as well as the articulation between the radius and the proximal carpal bones to form the radiocarpal joint.
 The carpal bones form joints with each other, and meet distally with the metacarpal bones.
 The metacarpal bones also articulate with the phalanges, which are the bones of the fingers.
 Digits 2-5 contain 3 phalanges (proximal, intermediate, and distal), while Digit 1 (the thumb) only contains 2 phalanges (proximal and distal).

-The anatomy of the wrist is complicated due to the presence of several bones (including long bones, short bones, and sesamoid bones), as well as many intrinsic and extrinsic hand muscles.
+The anatomy of the wrist is complicated due to the presence of several bones (including long bones, short bones, and sesamoid bones), as well as many intrinsic and extrinsic hand and forearm muscles.
 Extrinsic hand muscles refer to muscles that lie within the forearm, but insert in the hand to contribute to hand and finger movements.
 Intrinsic hand muscles refer to muscles that both originate and insert in the hand, and contribute to finger movements.
+The complex anatomy of the wrist and hand enables for fine motor control that allows us to do tasks such as writing, typing, pinching, or communicating in ASL.

-The anatomy of the wrist is complicated due to the presence of several bones (including long bones, short bones, and sesamoid bones), as well as many intrinsic and extrinsic hand muscles.
+The anatomy of the wrist is complicated due to the presence of several bones (including long bones, short bones, and sesamoid bones), as well as many intrinsic and extrinsic hand and forearm muscles.
 Extrinsic hand muscles refer to muscles that lie within the forearm, but insert in the hand to contribute to hand and finger movements.
 Intrinsic hand muscles refer to muscles that both originate and insert in the hand, and contribute to finger movements.
+The complex anatomy of the wrist and hand enables for fine motor control that allows us to do tasks such as writing, typing, pinching, or communicating in ASL.

 Bones of the forearm and wrist